 Creativity will save humanity.
-This notion is the fuel propelling science fiction and fantasy writer, essayist, poet, actor, singer-songwriter, entrepreneur, and visionary Fabrice Jude Guerrier, founder of Syllble Studios, a sci-fi and fantasy production company for writers and creatives who build fictional universes to tell stories.
+This notion is the fuel propelling science fiction and fantasy writer, entrepreneur, and visionary Fabrice Jude Guerrier, founder of Syllble Studios, a sci-fi and fantasy production house for writers and creatives who build fictional universes to tell stories.
 The widely published fiction author and poet is a sought-after speaker, a dedicated servant leader, and ardent international peacebuilder.
-Recently inducted into Forbes’ 30 under 30 class of 2021 for Art & Style and the Root Magazine’s 100 Most Influential African-Americans of 2021 in the Arts category.
+Recently inducted into Forbes 30 Under 30 class of 2021 for Art & Style and The Root Magazine’s 100 Most Influential African-Americans of 2021.

 His undergraduate experience culminated in earning a bachelor’s degree in international relations along with a Leadership Studies certificate.
 Eager to contribute his creativity and talents to promote widespread justice and peace, Fabrice went on to study at one of the world’s top programs for peacebuilding.
 At Eastern Mennonite University’s Center for Justice & Peacebuilding (CJP), he studied conflict transformation with the aim of understanding peace at the most fundamental level.
 As part of his studies, he traveled to Sierra Leone, Africa to study and research the unique “Fambul Tok” reconciliation process promoting community healing after trauma.
 He reflected on his experiences in West Africa in the essay “The Shock of Forgiveness,” published by the Zehr Institute.

-A prolific writer, Fabrice is a columnist at Haïti Observateur, a US-based (Brooklyn, NY) weekly newspaper founded in 1971 that focuses around news of Haiti with distributions in the United States, Canada and in France.
+A prolific writer, Fabrice is a columnist at Haïti Observateur, a US-based (Brooklyn, NY) weekly newspaper founded in 1971 that focuses on news of Haiti with distributions in the United States, Canada and in France.
 It was the first weekly newspaper for Haitian immigrants in the United States.
 Fabrice coined the word ‘Haitian Futurism‘ and it’s the title of his column.
+Fabrice was a finalist for PEN America’s Emerging Voices Fellowship in 2022.
 His work has appeared on the PEN America blog as well as in NY Daily News, Sea Lion Press, Public Pool, Moko Magazine: Caribbean Arts and Letters, and Blavity.
 He is the author of the short story collection “Golden Veins,” co-author of the futuristic sci-fi micro-novel “The Wall,” and author of the poetry collection “Egypt in a Cup of Tea.”
 His writing was also published in “Slavery’s Descendants: Shared Legacies of Race and Reconciliation Anthology” (Rutgers University Press 2019).
 He is the author of the short polemical book that supports decolonization of self and of the healing process “Breaking Free From Mass-Produced Consciousness.”
-He is a member of the Washington Science Fiction Association (WSFA).
 Fabrice is based in Los Angeles, California.

 He delivered a TEDx talk on the role of creativity and collaboration in the fourth industrial revolution at Florida State University.
-View the talk, “Gone Are the Days of the Lone Genius,” at https://www.ted.com/talks/fabrice_guerrier_gone_are_the_days_of_the_lone_genius.
+View the talk, “Gone are the days of the lone genius” here.